fizzed/font-mfizz/DEVELOPMENT.md

 # Development process

-How to to compile and create font packages.
-[FontCustom](https://github.com/FontCustom/fontcustom) essentially does all the heavy lifting.
-This build process is heavily dependent on the underlying version of FontCustom installed.
+Building font-mfizz relies on many system-level dependencies.
+This guide is the nitty gritty details.
+As of March 2016, there is a [Vagrant](https://www.vagrantup.com/) bootstrapping process to setup the *exact* system required to compile your font.

+Its **highly** recommended you simply use the Vagrant-method.
+This guide is included mostly for the maintainers of font-mfizz.
 ## What you need

  - Java 8